Sage-Bionetworks/BridgeDocs/_articles/ios.md

 }
 ```

-See the BridgeSDK documentation for more details, and the BridgeAppSDK framework and sample app source code for working examples.
+See the BridgeSDK documentation for more details, and the BridgeApp framework and sample app source code for working examples.

 ## CMSSupport